Your Complete Guide to Seattle Property Tax

 Other Taxes to Factor

 If you are still shaking your head at the property tax rate here in Seattle, there are some tax-specific benefits of living in King County you should consider.
-For example, there are other forms of taxes you won't be paying in Washington.

 Washington is one of the few states that does not collect personal income tax or corporate tax.
 That's one of the many reasons that industry is so big here in Seattle.

-Make Seattle Your Home
+Make Seattle Your Home with Seattle's Mortgage Broker

 There is so much to offer here that keeps the quality of life high.